Permutation pattern: Enumerative origins

 From these two Wilf-equivalences and the inverse and reverse symmetries, it follows that there are three different sequences |Avn(β)| where β is of length four:

 In the late 1980s, Richard Stanley and Herbert Wilf conjectured that for every permutation β, there is some constant K such that |Avn(β)| < Kn.
 This was known as the Stanley–Wilf conjecture until it was proved by Adam Marcus and Gábor Tardos.

-Closed classes
+Permutation classes

-A closed class, also known as a pattern class, permutation class, or simply class of permutations is a downset in the permutation pattern order.
+A permutation class, also known as a pattern class (mostly in older work), or simply a class of permutations is a downset in the permutation pattern order.
 Every class can be defined by the minimal permutations which do not lie inside it, its basis.
-Thus the basis for the stack-sortable permutations is {231}, while the basis for the deque-sortable permutations is infinite.
+Thus the basis for the stack-sortable permutations is {231}, while the basis for the deque-sortable permutations is known to be infinite.
 The generating function for a class is Σ x|π| where the sum is taken over all permutations π in the class.